lobototoro/lescurateurs/README.md

 Aided by AI:

 - copilot, claude 4.5, chatgpt, gemini in Zed editor
-- coderabbit as an reviewer agent (a good one, with a good reputation, and a good track record)
+- coderabbit as a reviewer agent (a good one, with a good reputation, and a good track record)
 - healthcheck made by checkly every 12 hours
 - unit tests by claude 4.5 sonnet

-:heart: made with a mac :heart:
+❤️ made with a mac ❤️